-"Businesses here are cannibalizing each other.
-As soon as a worker is trained up, their employer fears losing them to a competitor.
-Increasing the pie of highly-trained workers solves that problem."
+each other.
+As soon as a worker is them to a competitor.
+Increasing the that problem."

-Quotes from Long Island workforce development
+Quotes from Long Island workforce development stakeholders

 "We need to make workforce training organizations more literate regarding emerging technologies and the new skills demanded by growing industries."

 New York State rightfully recognizes human capital as a critical input for long-term economic growth in key sectors, providing capacity-building support to innovative programs that address local and regional workforce challenges.
 Governor Cuomo's sizable investments in the historic Workforce Development Initiative and New York's network of career and technical education providers have made the state a national leader in increasing access to high-quality jobs.
 These efforts have also helped regional workforce development systems resolve resource gaps and generate new strategies for enhancing their talent pipelines.